-We’ve seen a number of situations over the years where it made sense for undischarged bankrupts to annul their bankruptcy through filing a consumer proposal.
-Although many people feel that once bankrupt, they have to remain bankrupt, a consumer proposal (assuming it is approved by the creditors), is one way to annul a bankruptcy.
+We have seen numerous situations over the years where it made sense for a person in bankruptcy to annul (effectively cancel) their bankruptcy through filing a consumer proposal.
+Although many people feel that once they have filed bankruptcy, they must remain bankrupt, filing a consumer proposal (which is approved by the companies who are owed money), is one way to annul (cancel) a bankruptcy.

-It’s important to know that if you are bankrupt, and want to annul the bankruptcy by filing a consumer proposal, that only debts which originated prior to the bankruptcy can be included in the consumer proposal.
-In other words, you can not add debts which happened after the bankruptcy was filed even though the consumer proposal was not in place yet.
-It’s also important to know that even if the bankruptcy was filed with a different trustee, we can still help a bankrupt file a consumer proposal which will annul their previous bankruptcy.
+It is important to know that if you are bankrupt and want to annul the bankruptcy by filing a consumer proposal, that only debts (money you owe) which were owed prior to the bankruptcy can be included in the consumer proposal.
+In other words, you cannot add debts which happened after the bankruptcy was filed even though the consumer proposal was not in place yet.
+It is also important to know that even if your bankruptcy which has not yet been completed was filed with a different trustee, we can still help you file a consumer proposal which will annul (cancel) that bankruptcy.

 Here are some examples of where it may make sense to annul a bankruptcy by filing a consumer proposal:

-- A bankrupt found a good paying job, and once the surplus income calculation was done, the bankrupt was required to pay almost $1,000 per month for 21 months.
-As a result, the bankrupt decided to propose $500 over 60 months, which from a cash flow basis, made things much easier than continuing to make the bankruptcy payments.
+- A bankrupt found a good paying job and based on that increased income; the bankrupt was required to pay $1,000 per month for 21 months (about 2 years).
+As a result, the bankrupt decided to propose $500 over 60 months (about 5 years), which from a cash flow basis, made things much easier than continuing to make the bankruptcy payments

-- A bankrupt had investments which she thought were registered retirement savings plans (RRSP), protected and exempt from seizure.
-The RRSP company told us they were unregistered and therefore would be surrendered to the trustee.
-In order to preserve these funds for her retirement, the bankrupt decided to file a consumer proposal.
+- A bankrupt had investments which she thought were registered retirement savings plans (RRSP), protected and unable to be taken by the Trustee.
+The RRSP company told us they were unregistered and therefore would be sent to the trustee.
+To preserve these funds for her retirement, the bankrupt decided to file a consumer proposal instead